Improving physical function in older adults

 There is a growing body of research evidence which finds that targeted resistance based exercises can significantly reduce frailty in older adults.
-Sarcopenia is estimated to cost the NHS £11.9 billon; these costs are represented by increased hospitalisation, nursing home admissions, and home care expenditure.
+Sarcopenia is estimated to cost the NHS £11.9 billion; these costs are represented by increased hospitalisation, nursing home admissions, and home care expenditure.
 In addition, there are encouraging findings on the impact of exercise on those with cognitive impairment as well.

 Such benefits relate to:

-- Improvements in strength and balance, hence reduction in falls,
+- Improvements in strength and balance, hence reduction in falls

-- Improvements in the ability to perform daily activities and remain independent,
+- Improvements in the ability to perform daily activities and remain independent

-- Improvements in overall well-being and temperament, and
+- Improvements in overall wellbeing and temperament, and

 - Reduction in frequency of visits to A&E and GPs.